joeyloman/esp8266-pvoutput-logger/README.md

 The number of blinks per kWh of your meter (for example: 1000 blinks):
 \#define PULSE_FACTOR 1000

+The maximum power in watts your solar system can generate:
+\#define MAX_WATT_POWER 3924

 Configure your timezone (for example GMT+1):
 \#define TIMEZONE +1